Thib-G/extract-carte-sciensano/README.md

 # Extract data from a raster choropleth map

+## DISCLAIMER
+THIS TUTORIAL HAS NO SCIENTIFIC VALUE.
+PLEASE USE IT ONLY FOR EDUCATIONAL PURPOSES.

 ## Introduction

 [Sciensano](https://www.sciensano.be) has been in the eye of the cyclone lately in the context of the Covid-19 crisis.